republik/plattform/src/components/TeaserFront/Tile.md

 Supported props:
 - `image`: The URL of image.
+- `byline`: The credits for the image.
+- `alt`: A string to display as alternative text for the image.
+- `onClick`: A function triggered on click.
 - `color`: The text color.
 - `bgColor`: The background color to use in stacked mode.
 - `align`: `middle` (default), `top` or `bottom`.